YangLe-L/Lim-Portfolio/FinalProjectPart3.md

 Title: [Is The US Healthcare System Wasting Too Much Money?
 A Re-Look On The Extent Of The Monetary Waste]

 ## A. The Idea (Origin)
+### A.1.
+My first idea was recorded in [Final Project Part 1 Version 1](/FinalProjectPart1_V1.md).
+I have to abandon the idea as I realized that the topic would not be able to create enough visualizations.

-### A.1.The project outline, high-level summary, and project structure that outlines the major elements of my story remain the same.
+### A.2.The project outline, high-level summary, and project structure that outlines the major elements of my story remain the same.
 They are found in Part A of [Final Project Part 1 Version 2](/FinalProjectPart1_V2.md)

-### A.2.My data source(s), an explanation of how I plan on using my data & links
+### A.3.My data source(s), an explanation of how I plan on using my data & links
 In addition to those found in Part B of [Final Project Part 1 Version 2](/FinalProjectPart1_V2.md), I have included other datasets to complement the healthcare waste and savings data.
 - Used healthcare expenditure per capita, life expectancy, and infant mortality rate to show how the healthcare system is not cost-effective.
 - Used the federal budget data to compare with the healthcare waste to show the seriousness of the waste.